 Note: The possession and/or use of illegal substances may be determined by means other than urinalysis.
 When an individual is found to be in possession and/or using such substances, he/she will be subject to the same procedures that would be followed in the case of a positive urinalysis (e.g., using on-site saliva testing products to determine alcohol consumption).

 Any participant or team likely to advance to post-season championship competition may be subject to additional testing.
 Testing may be required of all team members or individual student-athletes at any time within thirty (30) days prior to the post-season competition.
 If a student-athlete tests positive, he or she will be re-tested at a future unannounced date.
 He or she must receive permission from the Director of Athletics to participate in any postseason event.

-A student-athlete who has had his or her eligibility to participate in intercollegiate athletics at Daytona State College suspended may, at the discretion of the Director of Athletics, be required to undergo re-entry drug and/or alcohol testing prior to regaining eligibility.
+A student-athlete who has had his or her eligibility to participate in intercollegiate athletics at DSC suspended may, at the discretion of the Director of Athletics, be required to undergo re-entry drug and/or alcohol testing prior to regaining eligibility.
 The Director of Athletics or his/her designee shall arrange for re-entry testing after the counselor or specialist involved in the student-athlete’s case indicates that re-entry into the intercollegiate sports program is appropriate.

 A student-athlete who has returned to participation in intercollegiate sports following a positive drug test under this policy may be subject to follow-up testing.
 Testing will be unannounced and will be required at a frequency determined by the Athletic Director or his/her designee in consultation with the counselor or specialist involved in the student-athlete’s case.